the0neWhoKnocks/password-manager/README.md

 ## Releasing

+1. Prep the repo
-1. Ensure the info in `./bin/releaseConfig.sh` is correct for your repo.
+   - Ensure the info in `./bin/releaseConfig.sh` is correct for your repo.
+   - Create a `CHANGELOG.md` if one does not already exist.
+The contents should be this.
+      ```md
+      # Changelog
+      ---

+      ```
 1. Run `./bin/release.sh` and follow the steps.
    - To skip having to enter a Docker password every time, create a `.dockercreds` file in the same directory as `release.sh` and put your